Command of Southern Oregon's 'Guardian' Battalion Passes to New Leader

 |0

-This work, Command of Southern Oregon's 'Guardian' Battalion Passes to New Leader [Image 5 of 5], by MAJ Wayne Clyne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Command of Southern Oregon's 'Guardian' Battalion Passes to New Leader, by MAJ Wayne Clyne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT